 Side effects

-System reactions: possibly - a slight short-term increase in body temperature, febrile conditions, general malaise (these phenomena disappear on their own within 1-2 days); extremely rarely - neuralgia, paresthesia, convulsions, transient thrombocytopenia, neurological disorders, vasculitis.
+Systemic reactions: possibly - a slight short-term increase in body temperature, fever, general malaise (these phenomena resolve on their own within 1-2 days); extremely rarely - neuralgia, paresthesia, convulsions, transient thrombocytopenia, neurological disorders, vasculitis.

-Allergic reactions: in patients with known sensitivity to individual components of the vaccine - pruritus, urticaria, rash; extremely rare - severe allergic reactions, such as.
+Allergic reactions: in patients with known sensitivity to individual components of the vaccine - skin itching, urticaria, rash; extremely rare - severe allergic reactions such as.

 Local reactions: soreness, redness and swelling at the injection site.

-The effectiveness of immunization may be reduced due to simultaneous immunosuppressive therapy, as well as in the presence of immunodeficiency.
+The effectiveness of immunization may be reduced due to concomitant immunosuppressive therapy, as well as in the presence of immunodeficiency.

 special instructions

-This vaccine prevents diseases caused by the influenza virus and does not prevent upper respiratory tract infections caused by other pathogens.
+This vaccine prevents illness caused by the influenza virus and does not prevent upper respiratory tract infections caused by other pathogens.

-For non-severe acute respiratory viral infections, acute intestinal diseases, vaccination is carried out immediately after the temperature returns to normal.
+For mild ARVI and acute intestinal diseases, vaccination is carried out immediately after the temperature has normalized.

-When using the vaccine, it is necessary to always have the means available, which may be required in the event of the development of rare anaphylactic reactions after administration.
-For this reason, the vaccinated person must be under medical supervision for 30 minutes after immunization.
+When using a vaccine, it is necessary to always have on hand supplies that may be needed in the event of rare anaphylactic reactions occurring after administration.
+For this reason, the vaccinee must be under medical supervision for 30 minutes after immunization.

-False-positive serological tests have been reported following influenza vaccination using ELISA to detect antibodies against HIV 1, and in particular human T-lymphotropic virus 1 (HTLV 1), which may be due to an immune response (IgM production) to vaccination.
+Following influenza vaccination, false-positive results from serological ELISA tests to detect antibodies against HIV 1, and particularly human T-lymphotropic virus 1 (HTLV 1), have been reported, which may be due to an immune response (IgM production) to vaccination.

 Pregnancy and lactation